ghiggi/pycolorbar/README.md

 TODO: GMD

-You can cite the Zenodo code publication of pycolorbar by:
+You can cite the  code publication of pycolorbar by:

 > Ghiggi Gionata & XXXX . ghiggi/pycolorbar.
-Zenodo. https://doi.org/10.5281/zenodo.8131552
+Zenodo. https://doi.org/10.5281/zenodo.10613635

 If you want to cite a specific version, have a look at the [Zenodo site](https://doi.org/10.5281/zenodo.7753488).